YanivDoron/Accelerating-Matrix-Multiplication-/2_Naive_GPU_Imp/README.md

 ## 📊 `Benchmark.py`

-Benchmarks the selected matrix multiplication implementations across multiple matrix sizes.
+Benchmarks the current matrix multiplication implementation across multiple matrix sizes. compare to CPU-based matrix multiplication using Intel MKL and previeus implementation .
 **What it does:**
 - Runs current implementation
 - Measures runtime and calculates speedups.